Azure-Samples/terraform-github-actions/README.md

     - _AZURE_CLIENT_ID_ : The application (client) ID of the app registration in Azure

-    Instuructions to add the secrets to the environment can be found [here](https://docs.github.com/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-environment). _Note: this will override the repository secret when doing the deploy step to the `production` environment when elevated read/write permissions are required.
+    Instuructions to add the secrets to the environment can be found [here](https://docs.github.com/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-environment).
+The environment secret will override the repository secret when doing the deploy step to the `production` environment when elevated read/write permissions are required.

 4. **Configure Terraform State Location**